alexoms/lemonpepper/README.md

 - Python 3.7+
 - Ollama (for local LLM integration)
 - Whisper (for offline speech recognition).
-Audio language models can be downloaded at https://huggingface.co/ggerganov/whisper.cpp/tree/main
-- Vosk (for offline speech recognition).
+- Optional...Vosk (for offline speech recognition).
 Audio language models can be downloaded at https://alphacephei.com/vosk/models
-- Google Cloud SDK (for Google Cloud Speech-to-Text, optional)
+- Optional...Google Cloud SDK (for Google Cloud Speech-to-Text, optional)

 - Headset/microphone (supports bluetooth)
 - Software audio loopback for mixing microphone and other audio source such as from a browser or video conferencing tool